PoisotLab/ms_metaweb_transfer/README.md

 flat, relatively short food web, in which there are few predators but a large number of preys.](figures/figure-validation.png){#fig:inflation}

-First, we extracted the subgraph corresponding to the 17 species shared between the European and Canadian pools and replaced these interactions with a probability of 0 (non-interaction) or 1 (interaction), according to their value in the European metaweb.
+First, we extracted the network corresponding to the 17 species shared between the European and Canadian pools and replaced these interactions with a probability of 0 (non-interaction) or 1 (interaction), according to their value in the European metaweb.
 This represents a minute modification of the inferred